-Using independent data from growth trials across a range of body sizes and temperatures, we also find strong statistical support for a decline in optimum growth temperature with body mass, as 92% of the posterior density of the global slope estimate (μβ1) is below 0.
+Using independent data from growth trials across a range of body sizes and temperatures, we also find strong statistical support for a decline in optimum growth temperature with body mass within species, as 92% of the posterior density of the global slope estimate (μβ1) is below 0.
 The models with and without species-varying slopes were indistinguishable in terms of WAIC (SI Appendix, Table S5), and we present the results for the species-varying intercept and slope model, due to slightly better model diagnostics (SI Appendix, Fig. S24-27).
 The global relationship is given by the model: Topt=-0.074-0.31×m, where m is the natural log of the rescaled body mass.

 Discussion

 In this study, we systematically analyzed the intraspecific scaling of consumption, metabolism and growth with body mass and temperature.
 We found strong evidence for declining optimum growth temperatures as individuals grow in size based on two independent approaches.
-Specifically, we find differences in the intraspecific mass-scaling of consumption and metabolism, which together with the unimodal temperature dependence of consumption, leads to declines in optimum temperatures for net gain with size using a Pütter growth model.
-In addition, we confirm this prediction using growth rate data.
+Specifically, we find differences in the intraspecific mass-scaling of consumption and metabolism, which together with the unimodal temperature dependence of consumption, leads to declines in optimum temperatures for net energy gain (and hence growth) with size using a Pütter growth model.
+In addition, we confirm this prediction using intraspecific growth rate data of fish.
 Our analysis thus demonstrates the importance of understanding intraspecific scaling relationships when predicting responses of fish populations to climate warming.